 3 Your people offer themselves willingly in the day of your power, in holy array.

-Out of the womb of the morning, you have the dew of your youth.
+From the womb of morning, you have the dew of your youth.

-4 God has sworn, and will not change his mind:
+4 The has sworn, and will not change his mind:

 “You are a priest forever in the order of Melchizedek.”

 5 The Lord is at your right hand.